loloof64/ChessBoardComponentStencil/src/components/loloof64-chessboard-stencil/readme.md

  endRank: number;
  promotion?: string;
 }.
-startFile/startRank/endFile/endRank are in the range [0,7].
-promotion valu can be 'n', 'b', 'r' or 'q' string.
+startFile/startRank/endFile/endRank should be in the range [0,7]. promotion valu can be 'n', 'b', 'r' or 'q' string.
 Returns (boolean) true if and only if the move has been commited.